Skyscanner/backpack-android/CONTRIBUTING.md

 Run `npm run release` and follow the process through, you'll be asked which semantic version the release.Once released verify the artifacts on [`jitpack`][3]

+## Docs

+Run `npm run docs` to genere API docs.
+Docs will be generated in the `build/docs` folder by default.
+To provide a different output folder use `npm run docs -- -PdokkaOutput=/path/to/folder`

+Run `npm run docs:clean` to remove generated docs.

 [1]: https://github.com/creationix/nvm
 [2]: https://github.com/audreyr/cookiecutter
 [3]: https://jitpack.io/#Skyscanner/backpack-android